 Best Overall: Tax Defense Network

 Tax Defense Network (TDN) is a reputable tax debt relief firm consumers can trust.
-Garnering five stars on Google reviews, 4.5 stars on the Better Business Bureau website, and an A+ rating with the BBB, TDN has been in business for 22 years.
+Garnering five stars on Google reviews, 4.5 stars on the Better Business Bureau website, and an A+ rating with the BBB, TDN has been in business since 1997.
 These sound customer reviews and long history in business are why we named TDN our best tax relief company overall.
 TDN is owned by MoneySolver, a national financial firm, and is one of the most well-known names in tax debt relief.

 TDN charges a flat-rate fee and will not work with customers who owe less than $10,000 in tax debt.
 Average prices range from $2,500 to $3,500, although pricing depends on the complexity of the case and the amount of taxes owed.
 TDN offers a free consultation as well as a three-day window to request a refund, which is less than some other companies offer.